Jan van Gemert

 Thesis report.

-The core of your MSc Thesis report is a scientific article so that you practice writing an article, and that the research is easy to submit for publication (if the work lends itself for that).
+The core of your MSc Thesis report is a scientific article so that: 1. you learn how to write a scientific article, 2. we can see if you can separate core from detail; and 3. that the research is easy to submit for publication (if the work lends itself for that).

 A scientific article is aimed at fellow experts in your research topic.
 Yet, your thesis should be understandable by a broader audience of knowledgeable non-experts.
-Thus, in your thesis report you should add the relevant context that allows the scientific article to be read by non-experts.
-As a rule of thumb for who your non-expert target audience is: Structure your report so that any fellow MSc student from your MSc program can follow it.
+Thus, in your thesis report you should add the relevant technical context that allows for the scientific article to be read by knowledgable non-experts, such as an external committee member who is an expert on a different topic.

 This means your thesis report will need three parts:

-• Part 1: Small introduction chapter: The goal of this small chapter is to make the full report readable for a non-expert.
-Thus, you explain the structure (thesis = article+background) and briefly explain the "high level story line", in such a way that a non-expert can understand it.
-Mention that part 2 is a scientific article, and mention which technical background sections are found in part 3, and how these sections in part 3 relate to part 2.
-This small chapter can be short, maybe even a single page, but a few more pages is fine too.
+• Part 1: General introduction chapter: The goal of this small chapter is to gently introduce the research and make the full report readable for a non-expert.
+Thus, you explain the structure (thesis = scientific article+background) and briefly explain the "high level story line", in such a way that a non-expert can understand it, where its great to use visuals here.
+Mention that part 3 is a scientific article, and mention which technical background sections are found in part 2, and how the background sections in part 2 relate to the article in part 3.

 For the writing: follow my writing guidelines.